-OBJECTIVE 32.6.: LOCAL MIXED-USE ACTIVITY CENTERS are areas located within existing and emerging residential neighborhoods which are intended to support the local daily commercial needs of the neighborhood.
+OBJECTIVE 32.6.: LOCAL MIXED-USE ACTIVITY CENTERS are areas located within existing and emerging residential neighborhoods that are intended to support the local daily commercial needs of the neighborhood.
 Local Activity Centers are envisioned as floating designations that may be applied for as part of a rezoning.

-POLICY 32.6.1: To assure that neighborhoods have local access to commercial services that support the daily needs of the neighborhood, Local Mixed Use Activity Center will not be assumed to be an encroachment into the neighborhood.
+POLICY 32.6.1: To assure neighborhoods have local access to commercial services that support the daily needs of the neighborhood, Local Mixed-Use Activity Centers will not be assumed to be an encroachment into the neighborhood.